tsatse/bedrock/README.md

 set to true if you want to execute npm install after the generation (and after git commands)

+**npmLink** (optional)

+run npm link after rendering the template

+**addRemote** (optional)

+an array containing information to add remotes to the git repository (requires the gitInit option to be set).

+remote information is as follows :

+    {
+        name: 'name-of-the-remote',
+        host: 'remote-host',
+        path: 'path-on-the-remote-host'
+    }

+and it will run the following command :

+    git remote add name-of-the-remote remote-host/path-on-the-remote-host

 ### licence

 MIT